sylhare/sylhare.github.io/_posts/2022/2022-03-08-Reduce-in-typescript.md

 const isDangerous = sea[0].isDeadly || sea[1].isDeadly || ... || sea[sea.length - 1].isDeadly
 ```

-If there is nothing in the see, it will return false, but as soon as one element is deadly `b.deadly`,
+If there is nothing in the sea, it will return false, but as soon as one element is deadly `b.deadly`,
 then it will return true.

 #### Sum of elements in an array